StackMCP

 Author: Anthropic | Tools: 11 | Setup: Zero-config

-Eleven tools for file operations: reading file contents, listing directories, searching within files, creating new files, editing existing files, and managing the file system.
-Access is limited to directories you explicitly specify, so you can scope it to your theme directory, your plugin directory, or your entire WordPress installation.
+Eleven tools for file operations: reading contents, listing directories, searching within files, creating files, editing files, and managing the file system.
+Access is scoped to directories you specify.
+See the Filesystem MCP guide for detailed setup tips.

 Configuration